How to Evaluate and Repair Your HVAC System After a Coastal Storm in Wilmington NC

 Elevation and Location

-One of the best things you can do is elevate the outdoor unit, which may require a new, higher concrete pad or a raised air conditioner condenser platform.
-Elevation costs $500 to $1,500 depending on height and installation complexity, but this investment protects equipment worth $3,000 to $8,000.
+Elevating your outdoor unit—on a new, higher concrete pad or raised platform—may be the best protection investment you can make.
+Elevation costs $500 to $1,500 depending on height and installation complexity, but protects equipment worth $3,000 to $8,000.

 Properties that flooded during Florence should definitely consider elevation.
 Local contractors including Kool Ducts Heat & Air can assess your property and recommend appropriate elevation height based on historical flood levels.

-Before a storm hits, consider turning off your HVAC system at the circuit breaker to help protect the electrical components from water damage.
-Cutting power prevents surge damage when electricity returns and stops the system from trying to operate while partially submerged.
+Before a storm hits, turn off your HVAC system at the circuit breaker to protect electrical components from water damage.
+Cutting power also prevents surge damage when electricity returns and stops the system from trying to operate while partially submerged.

-Create a hurricane preparation checklist that includes HVAC shutdown.
-Keep the list accessible so you remember during the stress of evacuation preparation.
+Create a hurricane preparation checklist that includes HVAC shutdown and keep it accessible during evacuation preparation.

-Systems maintained regularly by companies like Kool Ducts Heat & Air withstand storms better than neglected equipment.
+Systems maintained regularly withstand storms better than neglected equipment.
 Maintenance visits identify loose mounting, corroded connections, and deteriorating seals before storms turn minor issues into catastrophic failures.

 Maintenance agreements that include twice-yearly service catch problems early.
-The spring pre-cooling season check should specifically look at outdoor unit mounting security, electrical connection tightness, and refrigerant line integrity.
-These factors all affect storm survivability.
+The spring pre-cooling season check should specifically examine outdoor unit mounting security, electrical connection tightness, and refrigerant line integrity—all factors affecting storm survivability.

 Special Considerations for Wrightsville Beach Properties